What Is the Fair Debt Collection Practices Act - FDCPA?

 - The Fair Debt Collection Practices Act outlines your rights for debt collection.

-- Debt collectors can’t harass, threaten, or intimidate you to get you to pay a debt.
+- Debt collectors can’t harass, threaten, or intimidate you.

-- You can take a debt collector to court when you think they’ve broken the rules.
+- You can take a debt collector to court if you think they’ve broken the rules.

 Table of Contents